davidtwco/rfcs/text/0000-build-std.md

     by `gimli` in the standard library and so this is no longer an issue ([rust#46439])
 - **[wg-cargo-std-aware#17]: Deps: sanitizers**, [ehuss], Jul 2019
-  - At the time of writing, sanitisers are a dependency of the standard library and require LLVM components (located using `LLVM_CONFIG`)
+  - At the time of writing, sanitizers are a dependency of the standard library and require LLVM components (located using `LLVM_CONFIG`)
-  - It is suggested that the implementation of sanitisers could be revisited so that they are distributed as plain libraries alongside rustc and linking against them rather than rebuilding them as part of build-std
+  - It is suggested that the implementation of sanitizers could be revisited so that they are distributed as plain libraries alongside rustc and linking against them rather than rebuilding them as part of build-std
     - There would be no dependency on LLVM sources outside of building rustc.